Online Course: Environmental Communication: Research Into Practice

 When can I register and is there still space?

-We begin taking registrations in July for the September course session and in November for the January session.
+Registration opens in July for the September course session and in November for the January session.
 Please see the registration section below for specific dates and availability.

 Would-be participants are encouraged to register at least 1 week before the course starts in order to take full advantage of the course site orientation period.
 Payment must be made in order to register; there is no pay later option.
 In other words, participants must have paid for the course before joining it.
 We also cannot reserve spaces in the course.
 Registration is first come, first served.